 When Richard and Leila Hoffman found out one of their teenagers was looking at porn on the home computer, they spoke to their son-in-law who worked as a computer programmer.
-He recommended they try using Covenant Eyes Internet Accountability to monitor the computer.
+He recommended they try using Covenant Eyes Screen Accountability to monitor the computer.

 Richard and Leila decided not to simply monitor their children—they monitored everyone, including themselves.
 They used Covenant Eyes as a teaching opportunity about the importance of lifelong accountability.
 In this way their teens did not feel targeted but part of something the whole family was doing.

 5. Empower them to be their own watchdogs.

 When Jacqueline Anderson was a teenager, her dad installed Covenant Eyes on computers at home.
 She loved the freedom it gave her.
 No more annoying Internet filters that smothered her or required her parents to always plug in a password so she could do the simplest task.
 “This program allowed me as a young adult to make my own decisions about what I allowed into my mind through my eyes, while ensuring I had accountability,” she writes.
 “This empowered me to make my own wise decisions.”

 Steve Siler has noticed the same thing with his son.
 At first, his son wasn’t so sure about being monitored all the time online, but over time he started to become more proactive about the “gray areas” online.
 His son now comes to him to tell him about the choices he’s making online to avoid sexually explicit material.
 “I’m glad for the open dialogue [Covenant Eyes] has created for me and my son.
 I’m also glad it has helped him to be come his own watchdog.”